simone-contorno/stock-news-website/README.md

 # Stock News Website with Interactive Graphs

 A web application that displays daily performance of stock indices and individual stocks using interactive graphs, along with relevant news articles that may influence market movements.
+The system leverages artificial intelligence to combine news sentiment analysis with stock price data, enabling more accurate market evaluation and predictive insights.
+This innovative approach helps users identify correlations between financial news and market movements, providing a comprehensive tool for investment decision-making.
+This project has been entirely developed using AI Clause 3.7-Sonnet to explore the potentiality of AI today for web development.

 ## Features

 - Interactive stock price charts with various timeframes
 - Daily stock market news with sentiment analysis
 - Correlation between news sentiment and stock price movements
+- AI-powered market evaluation and prediction
 - Responsive design for desktop and mobile devices

+## AI-Driven Analytics

+The application utilizes advanced artificial intelligence to provide valuable insights:

+- **News Sentiment Analysis**: AI algorithms analyze financial news articles to determine positive, negative, or neutral sentiment
+- **Stock-News Correlation**: The system identifies relationships between news sentiment and stock price movements
+- **Predictive Analytics**: By combining historical stock data with news sentiment patterns, the AI generates potential market trend predictions
+- **Automated Evaluation**: The AI continuously evaluates current market conditions based on real-time news and stock performance

+This AI-driven approach helps investors make more informed decisions by understanding how news events might impact their investments.

 ## Technology Stack